knissel/voice_assist/README.md

 - "Pause"

 ### General Questions
-Ask any question and Jarvis will respond with concise answers.
+Ask any question and Computer will respond with concise answers.

 ## Project Structure